debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 #### Copy uploaded files

-Copy uploaded files from v0 (located at `/opt/talkyard/data/uploads`) into the v1 named volume, using a temporary 'app' container.
-This container which automatically mounts the volume, as specified in docker-compose.yml.
+Copy uploaded files from v0 (located at `/opt/talkyard/data/uploads`) into a Talkyard v1 named volume:

 ```